 How do you want to work?
 Do you want to offer your staff the chance to work from home?
 What about the telephone system?
 Think about the benefits of unified messaging and voice over internet protocol (VoIP).
 Do your employees need mobile phones or are you happy for them to use their own devices?

 You don’t need to get too technical here, as a good IT supplier will offer advice to help you work out what fits your requirements.
 However, it’s important you have an idea of what you’re looking for.
 This gives you a framework against which to judge potential IT suppliers.

 You should also consider what level of service you require, especially if you’ll also be relying on your IT supplier for ongoing IT support.

-Is telephone support enough, or would do you want engineers to attend your premises to resolve issues?
+Is telephone and online support enough, or do you want engineers to attend your premises to resolve issues?
 On-site support costs more on a monthly basis, but you could save over time as call outs can be expensive if you’re on a ‘telephone support only’ contract.

 Do you want one IT supplier?

 It might make things easier further down the line if you can find one supplier who is able to deal with all aspects of IT within your business.